Madeline (1998 film): Plot

 Wanting to save the school from being shut down, Madeline enlists Pepito's help to sabotage Lord Covington's attempts to sell the property.
 During this time, the two become friends, but her efforts are ultimately discovered by Lord Covington, who initially blames Miss Clavel.
 Madeline tries to take responsibility for her involvement, though Lord Covington is unmoved by her apology or the motivation behind her actions (especially after she accidentally calls him "Lord Cucuface").
 After leaving, he discovers Genevieve and, as revenge against the girls, turns her loose into the night.

-Upset over the loss of Genevieve, Miss Clavel takes the girls to a circus in hopes of cheering them up.
+The next day, Miss Clavel takes the girls to a circus in hopes of cheering them up and helping them cope with the loss of Genevieve.
 Madeline, blaming herself for what happened and fearing she'll have no place to go as an orphan once the school closes, decides to join the circus, hoping to make friends and find a home within the community there.
-After confiding in Aggie of her plans and making her swear not to tell, Madeline leaves the group and unintentionally stumbles upon Leopold, with the help of a trio of clowns known as "The Idiots", kidnapping Pepito, hoping to ransom him.
+After confiding in her best friend Aggie of her plans and making her swear not to tell, Madeline leaves the group and unintentionally stumbles upon Leopold, with the help of a trio of clowns known as "The Idiots", kidnapping Pepito, hoping to ransom him.
 While trying to intervene, she is abducted as well.
 Aggie confesses to Miss Clavel that Madeline ran away while Pepito's parents discover he's missing.

 Madeline and Pepito manage to break free of their bonds and find a motorcycle.
 Madeline uses her hair clip to start it and Pepito drives them away, using his experience with his Vespa.
 The two are pursued by Leopold and the Idiots but Miss Clavel, who is driving in search of Madeline (finding and picking up Genevieve along the way), is able to cause The Idiots to crash into a lake.
 The police eventually arrive and arrest the kidnappers, while Miss Clavel, Madeline, Pepito, and Genevieve head back to the school.

 Shortly after Madeline's return, Lord Covington arrives and shares that he's sold the property to the ambassador of the Uzbek Soviet Socialist Republic.
 Madeline realizes he wants to sell the school as it reminds him of his wife's passing.
 She empathizes with Lord Covington, sharing her experience of losing her own family and assuring him that Lady Covington is still with him and the school.
 Miss Clavel promises Madeline that they'll be together regardless of what happens.
 Lord Covington is moved by Madeline's words and sincerity, but regretfully tells her and the girls that there's nothing he can do as he's already sold the property.
 In a happy twist, the ambassador, also moved by Madeline, decides to back out of the sale and allow the girls to keep their school.
-The film then concludes with a montage of the girls and Miss Clavel attending a fair, accompanied by Louis Armstrong's "What a Wonderful World", and changes back to the book setting as the word "Fin" appears.
+The film then concludes with a montage of the girls, Miss Clavel and Genevieve attending a fair, accompanied by Louis Armstrong's "What a Wonderful World", and changes back to the book setting as the word "Fin" appears.